Piyras23/DS5010F19/README.md

 I will post links to some articles which cover the topics that we discuss in class.

 ## Grading
-Grades will be based on finger exercises (20%), programming assignments (40%), midterm (20%), and final (20%).
+Grades will be based on finger exercises (20%), programming assignments (35%), midterm (20%), final (20%), and quizzes (5%).

+## HackerRank
+Most of the exercises and assignments for this course are given as [HackerRank](http://hackerrank.com) challenges.
+You should sign up in hackerrank with a username that **I will** give to you.

 ## Finger Exercises (FE)
 After each session, students have to complete all the challenges that are included in a linked HackerRank contest.
-These challenges are mostly simple problems which cover the topics we have discussed in a session, and usually they can be solved with a few lines of code.
+These challenges are mostly some simple problems which cover the topics we have discussed in the session, and usually they can be solved with a few lines of code.

-The FE challenges will be graded in a binary fasion.
-You get the total score for a challenge if you are able to pass all the test cases, or otherwise you'll get 0 for that challenge.
+The FE challenges will be graded in a binary fashion.
+You get the total score for a challenge if you are able to pass all of its test cases, otherwise you'll get a 0 for that challenge.

 ## Programming Assignments  (PA)
-We have total of 5 programming assignments.
+We have a total of 5 programming assignments.
 The problems that you will solve in these assignments need more time and effort to complete and solve.
+You will hand-in your PAs through HackerRank contests as well.

 ## House Competitions (HC)
 Registered students are divided into ? houses (?).
-Every other weekend, we will have a programming contest.
-At the end of semester all the members of the house that on average performed better than other houses in the contests will get the following prize:
+Approximately every other weekend, we will have a programming contest.
+At the end of the semester all the members of the house that on average performed better than the other houses in the contests will get the following prize:

-- Their final letter grade will go up one step.
-For example, if you are a member of the winner house, and you got **B+** at the end of semester, your grade will be passed as **A**.
+- Their final letter grade will go a level up.
+For example, if you are a member of the winner house, and you've gotten **B+**, then your grade will be passed as **A-**.

-Also the individual who performes the best between others in the competitions, will get a $50 cash prize at the end of semester :D
+Also the individual who gets the first place (we use the average rank in all the competitions), will get a $50 cash prize :D

 ## Course Policy
 - We will not take attendance in class.
 You can skip any sessions that you think you already are well familiar with the topics that are going to be covered.
-As the quizes are online, if you skip the class, you have to do the quiz in its specified time.
-The link to quizes will be posted online.
+Just as the quizzes are online, if you skip class, you have to do the quiz in its allocated time.
+The link to quizzes will be posted online, so you should watch for that.
 - You can search the internet as much as you want, even during contests and exams!
-This is what you will do in real world, and it is my responsibility to not give you something which is easily accessible online!
+This is what you will do in the real world, and it is my responsibility to not give you something which is easily accessible online!
 - You can collaborate with any of your house members.
 But you **CANNOT** submit a same code for FEs and PAs (but you can do that for HCs)!
 In other words, you can talk about ideas, but each student should do the implementations by themselves.